massalabs/massa-standards/wallet/file-format.md

 1. User inputs a password.
 2. Password is converted to bytes (utf-8 encoding).
-3. Salt is decoded from base64 to bytes.
+3. Salt is decoded from unpadded base64 to bytes.
 4. Symmetric key is derived using PBKDF2 with this password (bytes) and the salt (bytes) as input.
 5. This derived symmetric key is then used as AES-GCM Key along with the nonce (IV) to decrypt the ciphered private key.
 6. The authentication tag at the end of ciphered data checks if the derived symmetric key used in point 5. is right.